One of hip-hop’s craziest acts gets his chance to shine in “Church On Sunday.”

 Believe it or not, Blac Youngsta is a pretty dope rapper when he’s on some humble s**t.
-With that being said, “Long Live” is one of the best tracks on “Church On Sunday.”
-On it, you get a version of the Memphis native that is paranoid about letting his family down, heinous when it comes to going against ops, and motivated to be a role model to the people in his hood.
+With that being said, “Long Live” (A song in which Blac Youngsta sounds pretty humble) is one of the best tracks on “Church On Sunday.”
+On it, you get a version of Blac that is paranoid about letting his family down, heinous when it comes to going against ops, and motivated to be a role model to the people in his hood.

-I feel like Blac Youngsta channeled his inner YoungBoy Never Broke Again on “Long Live.”
-Not only did he pick an instrumental that the New Orleans rapper would spit bars over, but he also sounds as deranged as YoungBoy on the song, too.
+I feel like Blac Youngsta channeled his inner YoungBoy Never Broke Again in “Long Live.”
+Not only did he pick an instrumental that the New Orleans rapper would spit bars over, but he also sounds as deranged as him on the song, too.

 3. CHURCH ON SUNDAY